der-lukas/framer-Symbols/README.md

 ----------
 ## Disclaimer
-This module is still very experimental and will probably sooner than later be unnecessary, because the beautiful people at Framer will make a proper implementation for something like this.
+This module is meant to be filling the gap until Framer releases their own implementation of Symbols/Components.

-Meanwhile I'm going to keep hacking on this and would love your contribution! <3
+Even though I try to thoroughly test everything before I release new features, there's always a risk of me breaking stuff or API changes.

+If you have any problems you run into or feature requests, feel free to open an issue or (even better) create a pull-request! <3

 ## Credits
 The code is based on the earlier exploration of [Andreas Wahlström's createClass-module](https://github.com/awt2542/createClass-for-Framer) - so thanks for that! :tada: